Wisconsin mothers bonded by tragedy

-A benefit was held for Miguel Duran, the nine-year old figting stage four cancer.
+REDGRANITE, Wis.
+(WFRV) – A benefit was held for Miguel Duran, the 9-year-old boy fighting stage four cancer.

 Now, Miguel’s mother is finding strength in helping another mother coping with tragedy.